RESCOURCE GUIDES & TRANSCRIPTS

 In real life, Hurricane Maria devastated many islands across the Caribbean, hitting Puerto Rico particularly hard.
 The storm made landfall on September 20, only two weeks after Hurricane Irma passed north of the island.
 About 80,000 residents were already without power from the previous storm when Hurricane Maria completely took out the entire electrical grid of the main island as well as the smaller islands, Vieques and Culebra.
 Nearly all methods of communication were crippled with pockets of satellite reception offering minimal connection between Puerto Rico and the U. S. mainland.
 Other immediate emergency circumstances included flooding, destruction of roadways, contamination of the water supply, loss of crops and livestock, food shortages, lack of access to urgent medical care, human fatalities, and much more.
 Learn more about Hurricane Maria’s landfall on Puerto Rico and the immediate aftermath here and here.

 Sources: NPR: We've Never Gone Through This: Hurricane Maria Knocks Out Puerto Rico's Electricity | NPR: With Power Out And Phones Down, A Struggle To Reach Loved Ones In Puerto Rico

-In the show, Atabey is an incorporeal entity that exists in the Timestorm.
-It prepares Alexa and Beni for their quests.
+In the show, Atabey is an incorporeal entity that exists in the timestorm.
+She prepares Alexa and Beni for their quests.

 In real-life folklore, Atabey was the supreme goddess or Earth Mother in the creation myth of the TaÍno, the native people of the Caribbean.
-Although there are many versions of this myth, most portray Atabey as responsible for creating the sky, water, and children who created the land, plants, and animals.
+Although there are many versions of this myth, most portray Atabey as responsible for creating the sky, water, and her children, who were responsible for creating the land, plants, and animals.